lsst-sitcom/sitcomtn-003/index.rst

   Therefore, when the telescope moves from zenith pointing to horizon pointing, the M2 LUT angle goes from 90 degrees to 0.
 - The M2 inclinometer read out obeys the same definition as the M2 LUT angle.
 See `here <https://github.com/lsst-sitcom/M2_summit_2003/blob/master/a17_LUT_cart_rotation.ipynb>`__.

-.. [#label1] Te-Wei needs to look at the code and confirm this.

 ..
 Important::